MicrochipTech/ml-edgeimpulse-project-builder/README.md

 # Edge Impulse Project Builder
-This repository contains instructions for creating a library object from an [Edge Impulse Studio](https://edgeimpulse.com/product) project for any xc32 supported platform.
+This repository contains instructions for integrating an [Edge Impulse Studio](https://edgeimpulse.com/product) project into MPLAB X project for any xc32 supported platform.

 Notes: